FacultadDeIngenieria/ayed/presentation/linkedlist/presentation.md

 * How do we add a node to the end of a linked list?
   * To do so, we need a link to the last node in the list
 * Maintaining an extra link is not something that should be taken lightly in linked-list code
-  * every method that modifies the list needs code to check whether that variable needs to be modifie
+  * every method that modifies the list needs code to check whether that variable needs to be modified

 .center[![]({{site.baseurl}}/presentation/linkedlist/linked-list-insert-end.png)]